Home About Services Blog Contact

 The Meta data center is the single biggest opportunity Monroe contractors have seen in a generation.
 The question is whether you'll be visible when the customers arrive — or whether you'll be watching your competitors collect the work you should have had.

 Rhonda Evans is the founder of Canyon Digital Assets LLC, a digital marketing agency built specifically for contractors in Northeast Louisiana.
-She has 15+ years of construction experience and 800+ contractor relationships in the Monroe market.
+She has 15+ years of construction experience and created numerous contractor relationships in the Monroe and West Monroe market.

 ← Previous Post Back to Blog →